 The proceeds from the \$0.80 unit offering have been allocated between common stock and derivative liability based on the respective fair values of the shares of common stock and the warrants on the issuance date.
 Additionally, the unit issue costs have also been allocated between common stock and derivative liability on the same pro rata basis as the proceeds.
-The portion of the issue costs allocated to the derivative liability has been expensed in the consolidated condensed interim statement of loss and comprehensive loss.
-The Company recognized \$2,713,220 in derivative issue costs for the three months ended March 31, 2013.
-There was no derivative issue costs recognized for the three months ended March 31, 2012.
+The portion of the issue costs allocated to the derivative liability has been expensed in the consolidated statement of loss and comprehensive loss.
+The Company recognized \$2,713,220 in derivative issue costs for the year ended December 31, 2013.
+Derivative issue costs of \$24,742 related to the issuance of the CDN \$0.50 units were recognized for the year ended December 31, 2012.